SOUND FOUNTAIN

 If the mechanical adjustments are not correctly made a distorted signal will be the result.
 If you have done your best and distortion persists, and it is not caused by the maltreated record groove, you should check the diamond tip of the cartridge or have it checked by a professional.

 A used diamond has at its very tip very small facets that cannot be seen with the naked eye.
-They are at the end of the tip and not on the sides above the groove.
+They are at the end of the tip and not on the sides above the groove as many do expect when checking a tip.
 These facets let the tip act as a chisel that will "cut" the grooves, especially the grooves which contain high dynamics.

 If you play with a good tip and if down force and side thrust are well adjusted, than you can listen to your records many and many times without the quality diminishing.